ibrahim-mohd/PPIS-MDPharma/README.md

 1. **Trajectory Files**
    - The `.xtc` and `.tpr` files from the MD trajectory.
 The complex should be whole with no jumping across the box boundary before usage e.g you can use ``gmx trjconv`` with ``pbc mol`` option.
 You can use the `./useful-scripts/remove_jumps_xtc.py` script to achieve that, it just takes the `tpr` and `xtc` file as input and outputs a new trajectory with the periodic jumps corrected.
 2. **Structure File for Pocket Identification**
-   You need a `.pdb` or `.gro` file to identify the binding pocket at the interface.
-There are two possible approaches:
+   You need a `.pdb` or `.gro` file to identify the binding pocket at the interface or need to know the residue ID of pocket residues.
+There are three possible approaches:

    **Option 1 — Existing Complex**
    - If you already have a **protein–protein–ligand complex**, you can use it directly.